scullyio/scully/docs/scully.md

 ### How does it work?

-Under the hood, Scully analyzes your project and generate a static version of your website.
-Scully provides you with a few node commands and Angular schematics to make this all __AS EASY AS POSSIBLE!__
+Under the hood, Scully analyzes your project and generates a static version of your website.
+Scully provides you with a few node commands and several Angular schematics to make this all __AS EASY AS POSSIBLE!__

 Scully works on Windows, Linux and macOS.